ShibamD/java-cookiecutter-template/README.md

 # java-cookiecutter-template
-A Cookiecutter template for Java services
+A Cookiecutter template for Java service